Famed VC Jim Breyer on finding the next Mark Zuckerberg (and much more)

 For example, doctor recommendations around cancer research — both in the U.S. and China, where we can pull together data from hospitals, analyze that data in ways that have never been possible before, and provide better potential advice to doctors and nurses — those are just great opportunities for startups.

-TC: That sounds great.
-At the same time, I’m still confused as to how nascent AI teams get very far.
+TC: I’m still confused as to how nascent AI teams get very far.
 It seems that most are either getting pulled into these bigger companies before their companies can really prove themselves, or else they’re having to focus on very small verticals — like assessing the health of cabbages — and building a data set around them.
 Can AI teams still build big defensible businesses?

 JB: I’m no longer on the board of Facebook, but I have these conversations with Mark Zuckerberg and Sheryl Sandberg all the time, and it’s interesting.
 Facebook continues to grow dramatically but they’re also optimistic about startups and building new companies than ever before.
 Yes, there are strong founder-driven companies, but I don’t think it’s about fringe opportunities.